philosophie/factory_girl_api/README.md

 The factory_girl_api gem is a Rails Engine that integrates with [factory_girl][factory_girl] to add API routes for manipulating factories that can be used for context setup in frontend tests.

-It cooperates with angular-factory-girl-api, which provides an Angular service that will make the proper requests to your server during tests.
+It cooperates with [angular-factory-girl-api][angular-factory-girl-api], which provides an Angular service that will make the proper requests to your server during tests.

 ## Installation